michaelrsweet/lprint/DOCUMENTATION.md

 printers.

-LPrint supports the full range of options and features supported by the embedded drivers - currently most DYMO and Zebra EPL2/ZPL label printers.
+LPrint supports the full range of options and features supported by the embedded drivers - currently most DYMO, Seiko, TSPL, and Zebra EPL2/ZPL label printers.
 Whenever possible, LPrint will auto-detect the make and model of your printer and its installed capabilities.
 And you can configure the default values of all options as well as manually configure the media that is loaded in each printer.

-LPrint also offers a simple network server mode that makes any label printers appear as IPP Everywhere™/AirPrint™/Mopria™ printers on your network.
-Thus, any Android™, Chrome OS™, iOS®, Linux, macOS, or Windows 10/11 client can use any label printer supported by LPrint.
+LPrint also offers a simple network server mode that makes your label printers appear as IPP Everywhere™/AirPrint™/Mopria™ printers on your network.
+Thus, any Android™, Chrome OS™, iOS®, Linux®, macOS®, or Windows® 10/11 client can use any label printer supported by LPrint.
 And you can, of course, send jobs from LPrint to an LPrint server on the network.